MrQR-me/docs/sites.md

 ![Sites](/assets/images/MrQR_Site_Menu.png "Site Menu")

 ### Changing the Site Name
-You can change the name of your site, once you have entered the desired site name Select [Save](){: .btn .btn-grey-dk-300 }
+You can change the name of your site, once you have entered the desired site name Select [Save](){: .btn-grey-dk-300 }

 ![Sites](/assets/images/MrQR_Site_Change_Name.png "Change Name")